pachyderm/pachyderm/doc/docs/master/concepts/advanced-concepts/deferred_processing.md

 When you create this pipeline Pachyderm will also create a branch in the input repo that specifies the trigger and the pipeline will use that branch as its input.
-The name of the branch is auto generated of the form `<pipeline-name>-trigger-n` you can manually update the heads of these branches to trigger processing just like in the previous example.
+The name of the branch is auto-generated with the form `<pipeline-name>-trigger-n` you can manually update the heads of these branches to trigger processing just like in the previous example.